 TL;DR - How the program works;

-- The payments will be made on the 15th of each month unless the 15th falls on a weekend or holiday.
+- The payments are sent on the 15th of each month unless the 15th falls on a weekend or holiday.

 - Payment was already processed for July and August and will continue until December 15th.

 - If the IRS has your bank information on file, you'll get the money via direct deposit.
 Otherwise, you'll be getting the payment via check or debit card.

 - $300 per month per child under the age of 6 and $250 per month per child between ages 6 to 17.

 - The credit will also include children who turn 17 in 2021.

 - The IRS launched a portal where you can update your information.

 - The full credit is available to married couples filing jointly with adjusted gross income less than $150,000, or $112,500 for head of household.

 - The Child Tax Credit Expansion is only for 2021.

 - The IRS is determining eligibility and calculating the amount of the advance payment based on your 2020 tax return.
 If a 2020 tax return has not yet been filed, it will be based on your 2019 tax return.